tecnobabble/vulnfeed_2_tenb/README.md

 ### Suggested operations
 * Run the script on a scheduled basis; daily is likely frequently enough.
 The script checks for and should not create duplicates.
-* If you re-run the script with additional flags (ex: `--asset` or `--report`), you must delete the original query in order for new assets or reports to be created for previously existing queries.
 * If an advisory is released that specifies vulnerabilities that do not yet have published plugins, the script will check for and create a query when plugins do exist, as long as the advisory is still recent enough to be in the feed.
 * Run the script multiple times with different feeds specified to get multiple feeds into Tenable.sc.
 * Generated alerts currently will run on a weekly schedule, Mondays at 7 AM EST.
 * All queries, assets, reports, and alerts can be edited after generation by the Tenable.sc user.
-If the query name is changed, the script may generate a new query with the original name, and other objects if specified.
+If the object name is changed, the script may generate a new object with the original name.

 ### Basic workflow under the hood
 1. Script is called and a feed is specified